Chenée Today

 lemon icebox pie with slices cut out

 When I finally tasted the lemon icebox pie he made, it was SO good.
 And it seemed too easy -- it was just eggs, lemon juice, and condensed milk in a pre-made graham cracker pie crust!
-This lemon icebox pie recipe is in honor of him, and the Lewis family's love for desserts -- there are some slight variations from how his mother and grandmother used to make it, but I got his seal of approval!
+This southern lemon icebox pie recipe is in honor of him, and the Lewis family's love for desserts -- there are some slight variations from the original lemon icebox pie recipe passed down by his mother and grandmother, but I got his seal of approval!

 lemon icebox pie with slices cut out and lemons surrounding